return42/sphkerneldoc/linux_src_doc/drivers/extcon/extcon_c.rst

 .. c:function:: int extcon_get_property(struct extcon_dev *edev, unsigned int id, unsigned int prop, union extcon_property_value *prop_val)

-    Get the property value of a specific cable.
+    Get the property value of an external connector.

     :param struct extcon_dev \*edev:
-        the extcon device that has the cable.
+        the extcon device

     :param unsigned int id:
-        the unique id of each external connector in extcon enumeration.
+        the unique id indicating an external connector

     :param unsigned int prop:
-        the property id among enum extcon_property.
+        the property id indicating an extcon property

     :param union extcon_property_value \*prop_val:
-        the pointer which store the value of property.
+        the pointer which store the value of extcon property

 .. _`extcon_get_property.description`:

 Description
 -----------

-When getting the property value of external connector, the external connector should be attached.
-If detached state, function just return 0 without property value.
-Also, the each property should be included in the list of supported properties according to the type of external connectors.
+Note that when getting the property value of external connector, the external connector should be attached.
+If detached state, function return 0 without property value.
+Also, the each property should be included in the list of supported properties according to extcon type.

-Returns 0 if success or error number if fail
+Returns 0 if success or error number if fail.

 .. _`extcon_set_property`: